Adam Sandler spotted in downtown Toronto taking selfies with fans | Curated

 View this post on Instagram

-Sandler is in town for his Netflix movie You Are So Not Invited To My Bat Mitzvah! which is currently casting, and you can even apply to be an extra in the new movie.
+Sandler is in town for his Netflix movie You Are So Not Invited To My Bat Mitzvah!, which is currently casting, and you can even apply to be an extra in it.

-Currently they are looking for members of the LGBTQ+ community (between the ages of 12-17) and production for the film will begin on June 29 and continue into August.
+Currently, they are looking for members of the LGBTQ+ community between the ages of 12-17.
+Production for the film will begin on June 29 and continue into August.

 @AdamSandler thank you for taking a moment to take a picture tonight – we love to have you in Toronto!
 But we love you most for keeping it real and the values you share!
 You represent great things for the young people!